πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 const in function parameters

-When passing arrays or strings to functions that won't modify them, use const to make that intent explicit.
+When you pass arrays or strings to a function that doesn't need to modify them, use const to make that intent clear.

 // Just reads the string β†’ mark as const